June 19 to June 30, 2023 | Erasmus University Rotterdam

 The Summer Institute will bring together people from many fields and backgrounds.
 In order to use our time together efficiently, there are a number of things that you should do before participating in SICSS-ODISSEI 2023.

 TAs will host office hours through Slack to support you as you work through these pre-arrival materials.

-In order to prepare for SICSS-ODISSEI 2022, you should read Matt Salganik’s book, Bit by Bit: Social Research in the Digital Age (Read online or purchase from IndieBound, Princeton University Press), or Amazon, Barnes & Noble.
+In order to prepare for SICSS-ODISSEI 2023, we recommend reading Matt Salganik’s book, Bit by Bit: Social Research in the Digital Age (Read online or purchase from IndieBound, Princeton University Press), or Amazon, Barnes & Noble.
 Parts of this book, which is a broad introduction to computational social science, will be review for most of you, but if we all read this book ahead of time, then we can use our time together for more advanced topics.

 We strongly recommend that participants follow the course Data Science & Society Introduction course which is provided by Chris Bail.
 In the course the emphasis is more on text and unstructured data than the content covered in the SICSS-ODISSEI summer school which will be more oriented towards complex, structured administrative and linked data.
 However, many of the principles are the same and it will provide excellent preparation for our two weeks in Rotterdam.

-Participants are expected to be familiar with both R and Python before the start of the summer school.
-It is expected that you will arrive at the summer school ready to use both R and Python.
-We would encourage participants to bring their own laptops with R and Python installed and ready to use.
+Participants are expected to be familiar with either R or Python before the start of the summer school.
+We expect participants to bring their own laptops with R and Python installed and ready to use.
 If bringing your own laptop is not possible or is impractical for any reason, please let us know and we will make alternative arrangements for you.

 In addition to the Data Science & Society Introductory Course, there are a large number of resources for learning R that are available: